 1. Visit Tastes of the Region

-For anyone looking to get the full Otway flavour experience, why not join us here for a taste sensation?
-With a huge range of local products to try in our tasting rooms or to take home.
+For anyone looking to get the full Otway flavour experience, why not join us at Tastes of the Region for a taste sensation?
+This Apollo Bay bottle shop and tasting room has a huge range of local products to try or to take home.
 It’s a fantastic culinary journey.
 From locally produced honey and cheese, to locally reared meat specialities and a huge range of jams and preserves, plus much more.

 Besides our own Prickly Moses handcrafted beers, we also stock in excess of 100 of the finest local, Australian and international craft beers.
 Join us for a tasting and try a paddle of five Prickly Moses beers or four local wines, as well as one of our local food platters.

 Apollo Bay Distillery aims to preserve the tales of Apollo Bay and embody the spirit of the town.
 Their gins are linked to the ships that sailed off this treacherous coast many years ago and serve as a strong reminder of Apollo Bay’s nautical history.
 Located in the old Post Office, built in 1970, they also house the anchor of the historic SS Casino who came to a fateful end off one of our local beaches.
 A visit to ABD would not be complete without trying a gin flight consisting of unique handcrafted gins, distilled onsite, using local botanicals.
 Their beautiful copper column still is not to be missed!
 These unique and artisan gins can be enjoyed alongside a freshly made wood fired pizza, using only the finest flour and ingredients.